NLC Demands Reversal Of 50% Telecom Tariff Hike, Threatens Nationwide Shutdown

 The NLC has warned that if telecom companies do not revert to the old tariff by the end of February 2025, it will initiate a total shutdown of their operations nationwide starting March 1, 2025.

-Mobilization and Call for Solidarity
+Mobilisation and Call for Solidarity

-Affiliate unions are also requested to mobilize their members across the country to observe electronic silence during the designated hours.
+Affiliate unions are also requested to mobilise their members across the country to observe electronic silence during the designated hours.
 The NLC called upon civil society allies and other interested stakeholders to join in making the action effective.

 Concerns Over Tax Reform Bills